 If you do not file your claim by the deadline that the statute of limitations imposes, the court will dismiss your claim.
 As a result, you will lose your chance at collecting compensation.
 To ensure you understand your deadline and file your lawsuit before that date passes, speak with your San Diego Elmiron attorney as soon as possible.

-Contact Estey & Bomberger, LLP Today
+Contact Elmiron Lawsuit Attorneys at Estey & Bomberger, LLP Today

 Elmiron eye injuries can have a lasting impact on your life.
 You may be unable to keep your job due to your vision loss, and need to obtain intensive medical care to treat your condition.
 You can experience depression, anxiety, and other lasting psychological impacts.
 The physical pain and emotional damage may also impact your overall quality of life.

 If you developed maculopathy after taking Elmiron, you are not alone, and you have pathways to justice available to you.
 Filing a lawsuit against the manufacturers of this dangerous drug allows you to collect the compensation you need to recover — and the award-winning lawyers at Estey & Bomberger, LLP are here to help.
+Our team of Elmiron lawyers serve clients nationwide and have the experience and resources to fight for your case.

 Call (619) 295-0035 today to schedule your free consultation with a San Diego Elmiron attorney.
 Your lawyer will listen to your story, advise you on your case’s viability, and help you plan your path forward.